-Allocation Q123 Q223 Q323 Q423 Comment US Loans 0.3% 0.2% 0.1% 3.2% We increased our loan exposure consistent with our view toward risks and valuations.
-US High Yield 22.7% 22.3% 24.5% 27.3% Increase to high yield exposure consistent with moderating our recession view.
-EUR High Yield 9.9% 11.2% 12.7% 14.1% We increased our allocation in anticipation of a Fed pivot on interest rate hikes EMD 5.8% 5.7% 3.7% 3.5% We reduced our allocation to EM corporates; EM corporate credifundamentals remain strong , however, global economic headwinds will affect all sectors albeit with regional variation.
-Global Investment Grade 26.1% 27.4% 23.5% 18.6% We reduced exposure to IG as funding source for HY allocation Fundamentals for IG corporate credit in the US and Europe continue to normalise but remained robust through the quarter.
-Bank Capital 19.4% 21.3% 23.8% 20.6% We decreased our allocation to bank capital at the margin.
+Allocation Q123 Q223 Q323 Q423 Comment US Loans 0.3% 0.2% 0.1% 3.2% We increased our loan exposure consistent with our view toward risks and valuations. location US High Yield 22.7% 22.3% 24.5% 27.3% Increase to high yield exposure consistent with moderating our recession view.
+Sector Al EUR High Yield 9.9% 11.2% 12.7% 14.1% We increased our allocation in anticipation of a Fed pivot on interest rate hikes Traditional EMD 5.8% 5.7% 3.7% 3.5% We reduced our allocation to EM corporates; EM corporate credit fundamentals remain strong , however, global economic headwinds will affect all sectors albeit with regional variation.
+Global Investment Grade 26.1% 27.4% 23.5% 18.6% We reduced exposure to IG as funding source for HY allocation.
+Fundamentals for IG corporate credit in the US and Europe continue to normalise but remained robust through the quarter. locations Bank Capital 19.4% 21.3% 23.8% 20.6% We decreased our allocation to bank capital at the margin.
 Due to a challenging macroeconomic outlook and turmoil in the banking sector, we have reduced the position cautiously.
-Corporate Hybrids 5.2% 5.3% 6.7% 8.1% We increased our allocation over the quarter to hybrids as part of a broader re-risking pivot.
-Convertibles 3.2% 3.3% 3.4% 3.2% We maintained our exposure to convertibles.
-Portfolio Hedges -5.5% -3.2% 0.0% 0.02% We closed portfolio hedges through Q3 2023.
-Cash 7.4% 3.2% 1.4% 1.4% Our cash exposure decreased.
+Extended AI Corporate Hybrids 5.2% 5.3% 6.7% 8.1% We increased our allocation over the quarter to hybrids as part of a broader re-risking pivot. ۵ Convertibles 3.2% 3.3% 3.4% 3.2% We maintained our exposure to convertibles.
+Credit Portfolio Hedges -5.5% -3.2% 0.0% 0.02% We closed portfolio hedges through Q3 2023.
+Cash Cash 7.4% 3.2% 1.4% 1.4% Our cash exposure decreased.

-Source.
-J.P.
-Morgan Asset Managament The fund is an actively manager portion in biolising, sector weights, allocations and leverage, as applicable, are subject to funds at the discretion of the investment manager without more.
-Vereld derivatives are shown in terms of morional Mich.
-Biologism cander upon a rear CDS, index CDS and options not CDS realises.
-Microrial applica and cure positions are delta adjusted stands on a given reference price in the index CDS at time of publication.
-A further adjustment is applied for investment grade sensitivity where applicable to determine the investment grade quivalent of all the cold federable exposures.
+Source JP.
+Morgan Asset Management.
+The fund is an actively managed portfolio.
+Holdings, sector weights, allocations and leverage, as applicable, are subject to change at the discretion of the investment manager without notice.
+"Credit deninties are shown in terms of notional MVS.
+Holdings include single name CDS, index CDS and options on CDS indices.
+Notional option and curve positions are cella dijusted based on a given relearce price in the index COS at time of publication.
+A further adjustment is applied for investment grade sensitivity where applicable to determine the investment grade equivalent of all for cells densitive exposure.